niklas-may/sanity-generator/README.md

 ## Filehandling and Limitations

-Sanity Generator uses [ts-node](https://github.com/TypeStrong/ts-node) and if present the tsconfig.json from the present working directory to transpile all TypeScript dependencies of your config.
-However, this might not be enough if your schemas depend on files that need a special loader like css files.
+Sanity Generator uses [ts-node](https://github.com/TypeStrong/ts-node) and if present the tsconfig.json from the present working directory to transpile all of you configs TypeScript dependencies.
+However, this might not be enough if your schemas depend on files that need a special loader like CSS files.
 For these scenarios you might need to transpile the schemas before using them with the generator.

 ## Programatic Use

-For szenarios as described before or more custom implementation, you can import the core functins to your node.js app.
+For szenarios as described before or more custom implementation, you can import the core functions into your node.js app.

 ```js
 import { createConfig, generate } from "sanity-generator";